Hubbard Lake, Michigan, USA

 - Things to Do

 - Hubbard Lake Map

 - Statistics / Weather / Helpful Links

 Looking for Hubbard Lake cabins or other accommodations?
 Save time and use this interactive map to find, compare and book at the best rates.
-Or explore our comprehensive list of favorite travel partners.
+Or explore more of our favorite travel partners.

 Summer in Michigan’s Northeast region is synonymous with a place like Hubbard Lake.
 Less than 20 miles inland from Lake Huron’s ‘sunrise coast’, Hubbard Lake has hosted many summer residents over the past 150 years.
 The large, natural lake of 8,850 acres was obtained via treaty with the Ojibwa, Ottawa and Potawatomi in the 1819 Treaty of Saginaw.
 Its very remoteness kept it from most European settlement for the first 20 to 30 years.
 First simply called the ‘bottomless lake’, the beautiful waterscape was named Coral Lake, then Alcona Lake before officially being named Hubbard Lake in 1867 after noted Michigan geologist, Dr. Bela Hubbard.
 It was about this time that summer visitors started arriving.